Why Habits are Important

 3. Practicing Gratitude – It’s easy to forget all that we have.
 But if you spend any time in a 2nd- or 3rd-world country, you see why, just from a sheer comfort perspective, we are so blessed.
 And while it may sound silly, the process of being thankful can actually be tremendously beneficial and boost your happiness.

 4. Cutting Yourself Some Slack – One of the terrible habits many of us have is consistently dishing out bad “self-talk.”
 That inner voice that beats you up every time you make a stupid little mistake.
 You didn’t just make a wrong turn in your car, you’re a complete idiot-loser, etc. While it’s critical to hold yourself to high standards, there’s no benefit to beating yourself up when you make a mistake.
 Everybody messes up.
 And you have the choice of how to react.
 As Shakespeare said, “…there is nothing either good either or bad, but thinking makes it so.”
 Why not give yourself a pep talk instead of beat yourself down?
 That mistake that happened isn’t you, it’s just something that happened.

 5. Taking Regular Breaks – Studies have shown that taking regular breaks can boost your productivity, make you more resilient and happier overall.
 Yet some people are still afraid to take 9 minutes to go outside and smell the fresh air.
-I’ve been guilty of this, and it’s a habit loop I’m going to continue to try and hack in 2015.
+I’ve been guilty of this, and it’s a habit loop I’m going to continue to try and hack in the new year.

 6. Planning (Real, Non-Family Related) Vacations – You know that break thing we were just talking about?
 This is the same thing…just a little bit more “travely.”
 And with (hopefully) less family drama to deal with.